-In the dataset "MEPS HC-228: 2021 Full Year Population Characteristics," weight variables are provided for generating MEPS estimates of totals, means, percentages, and rates for persons and families in the civilian noninstitutionalized population.
+In the dataset "MEPS HC-233: 2021 Full Year Consolidated Data File," weight variables are provided for generating MEPS estimates of totals, means, percentages, and rates for persons and families in the civilian noninstitutionalized population.
+The person-level weight variable PERWT21F provided in this file supersedes the corresponding person-level weight variable provided in the 2021 Full Year Population Characteristic File (HC-228).
 Procedures and considerations associated with the construction and interpretation of person and family-level estimates using these and other variables are discussed below.
 It should be noted that NCHS has made a modification to the NHIS sample design that has affected the MEPS variance structure.
-This is discussed in more detail in Section 3.8.1.
+This is discussed in more detail in Section 3.11.1.